-At this Annual Meeting, the agenda includes (1) the election of six (6) directors, (2) the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012, (3) the approval of an amendment to our 2009 Omnibus Equity Incentive Plan, (4) the approval to issue shares of Aastrom's Series B-2 Voting Preferred Stock and common stock issued upon conversion thereof and upon conversion of the Series B-1 Non-Voting Preferred Stock, and certain shares of capital stock issued thereafter to Eastern Capital Limited, pursuant to the Marketplace Rules of the NASDAQ Stock Market, (5) the approval on an advisory basis of the compensation of our named executive officers, and (6) the approval on an advisory basis of the proposal to hold future advisory votes on the compensation of our named executive officers on an annual basis.
-The Board of Directors unanimously recommends that you vote FOR the election of each director nominee, FOR the ratification of the approval to issue shares of Series B-2 Voting Preferred Stock and common stock issued upon conversion thereof and upon conversion of shares of Series B-1 Non-Voting Preferred Stock, and certain shares of capital stock issued thereafter to Eastern Capital Limited, pursuant to the Marketplace Rules of the NASDAQ Stock Market, FOR the approval, on an advisory basis, of the compensation of our named executive officers, and the approval, on an advisory basis, of the proposal to hold future advisory votes EVERY THREE YEARS on the compensation of our named executive officers.
+At this Annual Meeting, the agenda includes (1) the election of six (6) directors, (2) the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012, (3) the approval of an amendment to our 2009 Omnibus Equity Incentive Plan, (4) the approval to issue shares of Aastrom's Series B-2 Voting Preferred Stock and common stock issued upon conversion thereof and upon conversion of the Series B-1 Non-Voting Preferred Stock, and certain shares of capital stock issued thereafter to Eastern Capital Limited, pursuant to the Marketplace Rules of the NASDAQ Stock Market, (5) the approval on an advisory basis of the compensation of our named executive officers on an annual basis.
+The Board of Directors unanimously recommends that you vote FOR the election of each director nominee, FOR the ratification of the approval to issue shares of Series B-2 Voting Preferred Stock and common stock issued of PricewaterhouseCoopers LLP, FOR the amendment to the 2009 Omnibus Equity Incentive Plan, FOR the approval to issue shares of Series B-2 Voting Preferred Stock and common stock issued upon conversion thereof and upon conversion of shares of Series B-1 Non-Voting Preferred Stock and common stock issued upon conversion thereof and upon conversion of shares of Series B-1 Non-Voting Preferred Stock, and certain shares of capital stock issued thereafter to Eastern Capital Limited, pursuant to the Marketplace Rules of the NASDAQ Stock Market, FOR the approval, on an advisory basis, of the compensation of our named executive officers, and the approval, on an advisory basis, of the compensation of our named executive officers, and the approval, on an advisory basis, of the proposal to hold future advisory votes EVERY THREE YEARS on the compensation of our named executive officers.